Jason has a background in business, travel, and athletics. He is happy to share his knowledge with others and loves to continually learn.

 #17: The Tennessee State Capitol Building, Nashville

 Built in 1959, the Tennessee Capitol Building is a US Historic Landmark on the US Register of Historic Places.
-There a number of monuments located on the grounds outside the building including ones for Andrew Jackson and Andrew Johnson, who both served as Presidents of the United States.
+There are a number of monuments located on the grounds outside the building including ones for Andrew Jackson and Andrew Johnson, who both served as Presidents of the United States.

 #16 Opry Mills Mall, Nashville